 |Balance Sheet||Income Statement||Cash Flow Statement|

 We require statements which are dated within twelve months of the requested date.
-(On January 1st 2021 we will not be able to accept financials statements dated before January 1st, 2020)
+For example, on January 1st 2024 we will not be able to accept financials statements dated before January 1st, 2023.

 How much history does RapidRatings need?